xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 ### Configuring VRF and PE-CE links

-The next step is to confgure the virtual forwarding instances (VRFs) on each PE. we are using vrf 1 on both PE1 and PE4.
+The next step is to confgure the virtual forwarding instances (VRFs) on each PE.
+We are using vrf 1 on both PE1 and PE4.
 The following needs to be configured on both the nodes.
-Note that we are using the same rt import/export on both end.
+Note that we are using the same route-targets import/export on both end.

 <div class="highlighter-rouge">
 <pre class="highlight">